semantic-release/commit-analyzer/README.md

 - Commits with `type` 'docs' and `scope` 'README' will be associated with a `patch` release.
 - Commits with `type` 'refactor' and `scope` starting with 'core-' (i.e. 'core-ui', 'core-rules', ...) will be associated with a `minor` release.
 - Other commits with `type` 'refactor' (without `scope` or with a `scope` not matching the glob `core-*`) will be associated with a `patch` release.
+- Commits with scope `no-release` will not be associated with a release type.

 ##### Default rules matching